electrode-io/electrode/docs/chapter1/advanced/powerful-electrode-tools/electrode-explorer.md

 }
 ```

-## Start server
+## Start the server

-First install dependencies
+1. Install the dependencies.

 ```bash
 $ npm install
 ```

-Export github access token or set it as an environment variable
+2. Export the Github access token or set it as an environment variable.

 ```bash
 export GHACCESS_TOKEN=YOUR_GITHUB_TOKEN
 ```

-For development mode
+For development mode, use the following command:

 ```bash
 $ clap dev
 ```

-or
+Or you can enter the following command:

 ```bash
 GHACCESS_TOKEN=YOUR_GITHUB_TOKEN clap dev
 ```

-For production mode
+For production mode, use the following commands:

 ```bash
 $ clap build